 Eastern gambusia are known to prey upon the eggs and juveniles of other fish species.
 They have also been linked to the decline of frog species, through the predation of tadpoles and adult frogs.

-Well-established introduced aquatic species are difficult to control.
-However, there are some options for pest fish management and improving the odds for native species, like habitat rehabilitation, stocking native fish and, movement restrictions – it is illegal to translocate live fish between waterways in NSW.
+While control options are limited for introduced pest fish species, there are some options that improve the odds for native species, like habitat rehabilitation, stocking native fish and, movement restrictions.
+It is illegal to translocate live fish between waterways in NSW - and heavy penalties apply.

 On 1 July 2017 the NSW Government implemented the new Biosecurity Act 2015 (the Act).
 Under the Act people are expected to have a basic level of knowledge about the biosecurity risks they might encounter in their normal work and recreational activities.
 All community members have a responsibility to consider how actions, or in some cases lack of action could have a negative impact on another person, business enterprise, animal or the environment.
 We must then take all reasonable and practical measures to prevent or minimise the potential impact of biosecurity threats on the economy, community and the environment.